SPFlow/SPFlow/README.md

     ...
 ```
 `check_support` is an argument that indicates whether or not to check if the data is in the support of the leaf distributions (relevant for the leaf modules).
 Can be disabled to speed up computations.
-The sampling context indicates which instances in `data` to fill with sampled values and which output of `MyModule` to sample from (relevant for multi-output modules). `data` should be filled in-place, but also returned.
-Evidence (non-`NaN` values) should be taken into account.
+The sampling context indicates which instances in `data` to fill with sampled values and which outputs of `MyModule` to sample from (relevant for multi-output modules). `data` should be filled in-place, but also returned.
+Evidence (i.e., non-`NaN` values) should be taken into account.

 If `MyModule` calls `sample` on other modules, all arguments with default values (i.e., `check_support`, `dispatch_ctx`, `sampling_ctx`) should be passed along as explicit keyword arguments, due to `plum-dispatch`'s internal implementation.